 - Saute onions until it's transparent and the raw smell of ginger garlic pastes leaves.
 Then add broccoli florets along with turmeric,red chilli,coriander, garam masala powders and salt.
 Toss it well.

-- Add 2 tbsp of water and cook it covered for 5-7 minutes or until the broccoli is soft.
+- Add 2 tablespoon of water and cook it covered for 5-7 minutes or until the broccoli is soft.
 Make sure the broccoli is soft enough to bite but not too mushy.Mix well.

 - Open the lid and check the pan whether the broccoli is cooked well.
 Add the ground almond powder or almond paste at this stage and toss everything well for two to three minutes and switch off the flame .